Deployment strategy

 Remote worker tip:

-If you deploy a worker on different hardware (using docker-compose-worker.yaml or docker-compose-worker-nvidia.yaml), copy your .env to that machine and update WORKER_POSTGRES_HOST and WORKER_REDIS_URL so the worker can reach the main server.
+If you deploy a worker on separate hardware, copy your .env to that machine and update WORKER_POSTGRES_HOST and WORKER_REDIS_URL so the worker can reach the main server.

 Local Deployment with Podman Quadlets

-For an alternative local setup, Podman Quadlet files are provided in the deployment/podman-quadlets directory for interacting with Navidrome.
-The unit files can be edited for use with Jellyfin.
+For an alternative local setup, Podman Quadlet files are provided in the deployment/podman-quadlets directory.

 These files are configured to automatically update AudioMuse-AI using the latest stable release and should perform an automatic rollback if the updated image fails to start.